harrenso/AU2022_STTMALST_Melanoma_Classification/README.md

 Renée Villiger <br>

 ## Delivery Overview
+The following files form part of the delivery.
+Please note that the notebooks should be executed in the order in which they are listed here.
+- utilities.py : Provides utilities used by the following
-- data_preperation_20192020 : Download and prepare the data
+- data_preperation_20192020.ipynb : Download and prepare the data
-- downsampling : Downsample the negative samples to avoid overfitting
+- downsampling.ipynb : Downsample the negative samples to avoid overfitting
-- EfficientNetB0_model : Transfer learning to identify melanoma in images
+- EfficientNetB0_model.ipynb : Transfer learning to identify melanoma in images
-- model_evaluation : Evaluate the performance using the hold out set
+- model_evaluation.ipynb : Evaluate the performance using the hold out set
-- explainable_ai : Explainable AI to understand model predicitions
+- explainable_ai.ipynb : Explainable AI to understand model predicitions

 ### Deployment
 For the deployment, some further files have been supplied.
 For a overview over these files, please refer to the README in the corresponding folder.